 EV collision testing

 Based on battery weight alone, it’s no surprise that EVs are heavy.
 We have a whole write up on it!
 Although this may sound like a negative, it’s been found that drivers and passengers in heavier vehicles are exposed to lower forces in multi vehicle crashes, and insurance data studied by the IIHS shows that “rates of injury claims related to the drivers and passengers of electric vehicles were more than 40 percent lower than for identical conventional models over 2011-19.”
 This data corroborates another HLDI study.
-The weight of both hybrids and full electrics is assumed to be the reason why.
+The weight of both hybrids and full electrics is likely protective for passengers in the electrified cars.
+However, it can pose a risk for passengers in lighter, conventional vehicles, who are more likely to be hit with higher forces in the event of a crash.

 Advanced EV tech